-Sharen Cypress Dean; Associate Professor School of Education
+Department of Education Dr. Sharen Cypress Dean; Associate Professor

-Jennifer Creecy, Instructor Karen Cypress, Associate Professor Ashley Estes, Instructor (part-time) Marie Johnson, Assistant Professor Shawna Northrop, Instructor Gene Reeves, Associate Professor Carol Waymire, Associate Professor
+Mrs. Jennifer Creecy, InstructorDr.
+Karen Cypress, Associate ProfessorMrs.
+Ashley Estes, Instructor (part-time)Dr. Aarek Farmer, Assistant Professor

+Dr. Marie Johnson, Assistant Professor Mrs. Shawna Northrop, Instructor Dr. Gene Reeves, Associate Professor

-The School of Education is the unit which provides the necessary professional education courses for teacher licensure.
+The Department of Education is the unit that provides the necessary professional education courses for teacher licensure.
 Its role and services in the management of teacher education support the institution's commitment to teacher preparation.
 In June 1982, the National Council for Accreditation of Teacher Education (NCATE) accredited all major professional education programs offered by Freed-Hardeman University.
-Reaccreditation was granted by NCATE in March 2005.
+Reaccreditation was granted by NCATE in May 2013.

-MISSION STATEMENT OF SCHOOL OF EDUCATION
+MISSION STATEMENT OF DEPARTMENT OF EDUCATION

-The School of Education seeks to prepare its students beyond initial licensure by providing a common core of liberal arts education, an integration of congruent professional courses, guided field experiences, integration of technology into content-specific courses, and a moral commitment to the teaching profession with appropriate continuing assessment in a global democracy built on Christian values.
+The Department of Education seeks to prepare its students beyond initial licensure by providing a common core of liberal arts education, an integration of congruent professional courses, guided field experiences, integration of technology into content-specific courses, and a moral commitment to the teaching profession with appropriate continuing assessment in a global democracy built on Christian values.